 Radio Memory

-Just as with memory seats, a fob can return your radio to your favorite radio stations after the kids have left the radio on a head-banging station.
+Just as with memory seats, a car key fob can return your radio to your favorite radio stations after the kids have left the radio on a head-banging station.
 Using its embedded radio signal, the fob communicates with your vehicle’s system to instantly restore your preferred radio memory settings, bringing sanity back to your drive.

 Car Summoning